kamilsadik/localdapp/README.md

 # Svalbard

-This repository contains downloadable scripts with which to interact with major DeFi protocols with nothing more than your local machine and access to an Ethereum node.
+Svalbard is a turnkey set of downloadable scripts with which to interact with major DeFi protocols using nothing more than your local machine and access to an Ethereum node.

 The purpose of this repo is to enable users to manage their outstanding DeFi positions in the event of a coordinated DDoS attack on DeFi front-ends.

+# Roadmap

 The first iteration of this project will feature thoroughly documented scripts for users comfortable with CLIs.
 A subsequent iteration will add a simple UI, such that non-technical users can manage their DeFi exposure from a desktop application.
+Users can either use an Alchemy/Infura endpoint, or, better yet, point these scripts to a local node.

-# Background
+# Motivation

 Most users rely on (centralized) front-ends to track and repay their DeFi loans.
 Even power users generally rely on Etherscan as a conduit for interacting with DeFi smart contracts, making it a key single point of failure.

-This repo allows users to download scripts accessible via their CLI to close out DeFi positions.
-Users can either use an Alchemy/Infura endpoint, or, better yet, point these scripts to a local node.

 # Instructions